Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/Python-Programming/Explore the Value of Automation/Readme.md

 ________________________________________
 ***Key Takeaways*

+### Key Takeaways
+- **Value of Automation:**
-•	Value of Automation: Saves time, reduces errors, improves consistency, and speeds up delivery.
+  Saves time, reduces errors, improves consistency, and speeds up delivery.
-•	Why not automate everything?
+- **Why not automate everything?**
   Some tasks need human judgment, automation can be expensive, and over-automation can lead to unnecessary maintenance.

 ________________________________________
 -Mokgadi: mokgadi9939@gmail.com